RESURRECTIONS: Firstfruits, Harvest & Gleanings

 This massive judgment concerns every dead soul contained in Hades (Sheol) after the thousand-year reign of Christ on this earth, which means it involves every unredeemed person throughout history.
 It does not include Old Testament holy people because they had a covenant with the LORD and will be resurrected after the 7-year Tribulation and before the Millennium, which we’ll examine later this chapter.

-The second resurrection is covered thoroughly in HELL KNOW, so I encourage you to pick up a low-priced copy, if you haven’t already.
-Not only do we examine the nature of the “second death”—i.e. being thrown into the lake of fire (verses 14-15)—we also explore the question of whether or not every person who partakes of this resurrection will automatically be cast into the lake of fire.
+The second resurrection is covered in this article; or pick up my book HELL KNOW, for even more details.
+Both examine the nature of the “second death”—i.e. being thrown into the lake of fire (verses 14-15), but the latter also explores the question of whether or not every person who partakes of this resurrection will automatically be cast into the lake of fire.
 For instance, what about those who never heard the gospel?
 What about those who heard the gospel but didn’t understand it for one legitimate reason or another?
 What about those who rejected it because it was either a flawed, religionized version of the gospel or it came with serious baggage, like imperialism?
 Every legitimate minister of God’s Word must consider these obvious questions and try to answer them based on what the Bible says and simple common sense.
 I would be seriously skeptical of anyone who doesn’t do this, particularly those who write off such questions in preference to the official position of whatever group they adhere to, which is an example of rigid sectarianism.
 Staunch sectarianism actually hinders the truth and, in fact, is a form of legalism, i.e. counterfeit Christianity.
 Remember, Jesus said it’s the truth that will set us free (John 8:31-32), so anything that hinders the acquisition of truth is not good.